 Referring veterinarians can request that a necropsy (animal autopsy) be performed.

-- The necropsy includes a full gross examination and in most cases a microscopic examination.
+- includes a full gross examination and in most cases a microscopic examination

 - All communications are with the referring veterinarian.

 - For legal reasons we are not able to communicate directly with the owners.

 - Referring veterinarians should call (865) 974-5673 for a fee list or further information regarding necropsy submissions.

 Prices & Fees

 - routine necropsies range from $80-150, depending on the size of the animal